data-apis/scipy-2023-presentation/paper.rst

   of Python itself.

-- *Accelerator support.* Standardized APIs and behavior should be possible to implement for both CPUs and hardware-accelerated devices, such as GPUs and TPUs.
+- *Accelerator support.* Standardized APIs and behavior should be possible to implement for both central processing units (CPUs) and hardware-accelerated devices, such as graphics processing units (GPUs), tensor processing units (TPUs), and field-programmable gate arrays (FPGAs).

-- *JIT compiler support.* Standardized APIs and behavior should be amenable to JIT compilation and graph-based optimization (e.g., PyTorch (TODO: citation), JAX (TODO: citation), and TensorFlow (TODO: citation)).
+- *JIT compiler support.* Standardized APIs and behavior should be amenable to just-in-time (JIT) compilation and graph-based optimization (e.g., PyTorch (TODO: citation), JAX (TODO: citation), and TensorFlow (TODO: citation)).
 For APIs and behavior which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
 Moreover, copy-view mutation semantics (as, e.g., supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.

 - *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask (TODO: citation)).